Python Security Guide

 Framework Primary Use Case Key Features Learning Curve

-Scikit-learn Traditional ML (Classification, Clustering) Simple API, excellent documentation Easy
+Scikit-learn Traditional ML (Classification, Clustering) Simple API, excellent documentation, perfect for beginners Easy

-TensorFlow Deep Learning (Production-focused) Scalable, production-ready, GPU support Intermediate
+TensorFlow Deep Learning (Production-focused) Highly scalable, production-ready, comprehensive GPU support Intermediate

-PyTorch Deep Learning (Research-focused) Dynamic graphs, intuitive API, easy debugging Intermediate
+PyTorch Deep Learning (Research-focused) Dynamic computation graphs, intuitive API, easy debugging Intermediate

 Foundational Libraries: